Solinea/goldstone-server/docs/HACKING.md

 - The *Index name or pattern* should be set to `logstash-*`.
 - Select `@timestamp` from the *Time-field name* dropdown menu.
 - Click **Create** to save the configuration.
+- To verify index creation, check the "Indices" tab (top-left corner) on your Kibana console

 [Here](https://www.elastic.co/guide/en/kibana/current/introduction.html) is a good introduction to using Kibana.